Linguly/.github/profile/README.md

 ### Linguly Live

 For each interface, we are hosting a free version to be used by the community.
 These instances has named as Linguly Live.
-If you want to host a private instance to own your data you can follow the instructions in each repo and deploy them.
+If you want to host a private instance to own your data you can follow the instructions in each repo and deploy them (We will later provide a central step by step guide).

 ### Linguly Lab